 The Office of the Prime Minster (OPM) will have overall responsibility for implementing and accounting for project funds and coordinating activities under all project components.
-The Permanent Secretary in OPM will be assisted by a Project Director and Project Implementation Support Team (PIST) that will be established under the DRDIP in the OPM.
-The PIST will be led by the Project Director and with staff that include Project Manager, Project Engineer, Livelihoods Officer, Monitoring and Evaluation (M&E) Office, Environmental Safeguards Officer, Social Safeguards Officer, Project Account and Procurement Officer.
-This team will provide key technical support during implementation, monitoring, evaluation and Reporting.
-The Implementation will also include collaboration with key units in NUSAF3 such as safeguards, Finance and monitoring and Evaluation
+The Permanent Secretary in OPM will be assisted by a Project Director and Technical Support Team (TST) established under the DRDIP in the OPM.
+The TST is led by the Project Director and with staff that include Project Manager, Project Engineer, Livelihoods Officer, Monitoring and Evaluation (M&E) Office, Environmental Safeguards Officer, Social Safeguards Officer, Environment Assistant and Social Safeguard assistant, Project Account and Procurement Officer.
+This team shall collaborate with NUSAF3 teams (Safeguards, Finance, M&E procurement and Communications) and will provide key technical support during implementation, monitoring, evaluation and Reporting.